KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 **1.** Uninstall the official version of the app you are going to patch.
 (Example: If you have Sync installed, and you are about to patch Sync, uninstall the Sync app.)

-> Remember to export your settings configuration before uninstalling if your Reddit client has the option.
+> Remember to export your settings configuration before uninstalling (if your Reddit client has the option).

 **2.** Install (or update to) the latest version of the [ReVanced Manager](https://revanced.app/download).